igrishaev/deed/readme.md

 ~~~

 In fact, you don't even need to pass the decoder object into `decode-seq`
 because it implements the `Iterable` Java interface.
-Just iterate over the
+Just iterate the decoder:
-decoder:

 ~~~clojure
 (deed/with-decoder [d "test.deed"]